sorrycc/weekly/docaid/README.md

 # docaid

-docaid is a tool to help you build documentation project.
+docaid is a tool to help you build documentation projects.